Star Schema vs. Snowflake Schema Explained

 What Is Star Schema?

-Star schema is the simplest method for arranging data in the data warehouse.
+Star schema is the simplest method for arranging data in a data warehouse.
 It consists of the fact table at the center connecting to the dimension tables around.
 The fact table stores information about metrics, while the dimension tables hold information about descriptive attributes

 The schema distinguishes between the fact data related to an organization and the descriptive data attached to it.
 Star schema contains denormalized data, which refers to the process of adding redundant data to a relational database to improve read performance at the cost of write performance.